 Comparison is a rhetorical or literary device in which a writer compares or contrasts two people, places, things, or ideas.
 In our everyday life, we compare people and things to express ourselves vividly.
 So when we say, someone is “as lazy as a snail,” you compare two different entities to show similarity i.e. someone’s laziness to the slow pace of a snail.

 Comparisons occur in literary works frequently.
-Writers and poets use comparison in order to link their feelings about a thing to something they compare it with.
-There are numerous devices in literature that compare two different things to show the similarity between them e.g. simile, metaphor, analogy etc.
+Writers and poets use comparison in order to link their feelings about a thing to something readers can understand.
+There are numerous devices in literature that compare two different things to show the similarity between them, such as simile, metaphor, and analogy.

 “Before high-pil’d books, in charact’ry

 John Keats compares writing poetry with reaping and sowing, and both these acts stand for the insignificance of a life and dissatisfied creativity.

 Example #2: As You Like It (By William Shakespeare)

 This line is from As You Like It, by William Shakespeare.